KaPodgaets/citizen_db/architecture/app/ARCH-pipeline-orchestration-v1.md

 The pipeline orchestrator (`run_pipeline.py`) is the central coordinator that manages the flow of data through the entire ETL pipeline.
 It uses the metadata tables in the `meta` schema to track the state of each file and data period, ensuring idempotent and resumable execution.

 ## Behavior
+The orchestrator script (`run_pipeline.py`) is the central coordinator that manages the flow of data through the entire ETL pipeline.
+It uses the metadata tables in the `meta` schema to track the state of each file and data period, ensuring idempotent and resumable execution.

+## Behavior
 The orchestrator script queries the `meta` tables to drive the pipeline forward.
 The typical flow for a new file is:
 1. Queries `meta.ingestion_log` to find files ready for validation and triggers `validate.py`.
 2. Queries `meta.validation_log` for new 'PASS' records not yet logged in `meta.stage_load_log` and triggers `load_stage.py` for each.